TrevorMcCormick/trmccormick/docs/aws_certified_solutions_architect_associate/index.md

-# How to Study for the AWS Certified Solutions Architect Associate Exam
+# Preparing for the AWS Certified Solutions Architect Associate Exam

+The AWS Certified Solutions Architect Associate Exam tests your ability to translate specific client needs into basic cloud architectural designs.
+While the AWS Cerified Cloud Practitioner Exam covers the core concepts of AWS at a broad level, the Solutions Architect Associate Exam goes a level deeper in all areas.
+You should have hands-on experience designing end-to-end solutions, deploying VPCs that support various networking, compute, storage, and database strategies.

 ## Background

 There is no better preparation than hands-on experience with AWS.
-Before I attempted this certification exam, I had about two years of experience working across AWS, primarily using services to build my website and handle data ingestion and warehousing processes at work.
+Before I attempted this certification exam, I had about three years of experience working across AWS, primarily using services to build my website and handle data ingestion and warehousing processes at work.
 I had drawn out some simple architecture documents up to this point, and I could generally describe what was happening.
 However, I knew that in order to pass the exam, I would need to strengthen my understanding of services I was already familiar with (S3, RDS, IAM), and spend a significant amount of time learning the ones I did not use day to day (VPC, Route53, Networking, etc).

 Here is a link to [the exam guide](https://d1.awsstatic.com/training-and-certification/docs-sa-assoc/AWS-Certified-Solutions-Architect-Associate_Exam-Guide.pdf) which identifies the four content domains you must know in order to pass: resiliency, high-performance, security, and cost-optimization.
 When you study for this exam, if you're reading about a specific service, or building something out in the console, try to understand the service offering with these four concepts in mind.
 Some key questions to ask yourself might be: what happens if this service fails? how can I scale my application to meet demand? how can I lockdown the components of my VPC so that it is protected from internal and external threats? is this the most cost-effective way to achieve my goals?